user95f85f/debian-fresh2/README.md

-teeworlds                             make /usr/games/teeworlds STDOUT go to a logfile in $teeworlds_logs tempconv                              convert easy C->F F->C unrot.pl                              basically the same thing as rot.pl Copyright Notices
+teeworlds                             make /usr/games/teeworlds STDOUT go to a logfile in $teeworlds_logs tempconv                              convert easy C->F F->C unrot.pl                              basically the same thing as rot.pl xclip2.sh                             is `xclip` with '-selection clipboard' appended and you can use it in a tty/virtual-console !
+Copyright Notices

   Copyright (C) 1997 Fvzba Gngunz and Whyvna Unyy